Welcome From The Chair

 Department Statistics

-Presently, the Department of Surgery has 132 clinical and research faculty, covering eight specialties and numerous sub-specialties.
-Many of them hold joint appointments in other Departments such as Bio-engineering, Orthopedic Surgery and others.
-The Department currently has 103 residents and 25 ACGME accredited, research and non-accredited fellowship positions and numerous visiting scientists throughout the year.
-We are fortunate to also have 156 clinical faculty from throughout the community who, among other things, help us fulfill our education mission, training UW School of Medicine students around the WWAMI region (Washington, Wyoming, Alaska, Montana, Idaho).
+Presently, the Department of Surgery has 161 clinical and research faculty, covering eight specialties and numerous sub-specialties.
+Many of them hold joint appointments in other departments such as Bio-engineering, Orthopedic Surgery and others.
+The department currently has 108 residents and 20 ACGME accredited, research and non-accredited fellowship positions and numerous visiting scientists throughout the year.
+We are fortunate to also have 145 academic faculty from throughout the community who, among other things, help us fulfill our education mission, training UW School of Medicine students around the WWAMI region (Washington, Wyoming, Alaska, Montana, Idaho).
 In 2021, our surgical procedures and clinical visits were approximately 86,400 and clinical revenues were approximately $34.7 million.

 Patient Care